yamerooo123/Fake-News-Detector/README.md

 **Overview Concept**

 We basically applied back translation to overcome overfitting problem during model training.
 We also reduce the learning rate to improve the accuracy of our model.
-The back translation converts English to Thai and then convert it back to English.
+The back translation converts English to Japanese and Spanish then convert it back to English.
 This allows the model to be more complex which resulting in "THEY BECOME SMARTER".

 **Researches:**